AnniaBenitez/WORDLEwithAPI/README.md

 I used an animation for winners that i took from CodePen, link on animation: https://codepen.io/GhostRider/pen/ZEeYxE?editors=1111
 Some extra decoration included, an attempts counter and a play again buttom.
 Things like verifications for words length and other things.
+For some reason, it looks better in mozilla firefox(?
 By Annia :)